Alcohol Use Disorder in Late Life

 Disclosure Information

-In accordance with disclosure policies of ASAM and Joint Accreditation, the effort is made to ensure balance, independence, objectivity, and scientific rigor in all CME/CE activities.
-These policies include mitigating all relevant financial relationships with ineligible companies for the Planning Committees and Presenters.
-All activity Planning Committee members and Presenters have disclosed all financial relationship information.
-The ASAM CE Committee has reviewed these disclosures and determined that the relationships are not inappropriate in the context of their respective presentations and are not inconsistent with the educational goals and integrity of the activity.
+In accordance with the disclosure policies of ASAM and Joint Accreditation, the effort is made to ensure balance, independence, objectivity, and scientific rigor in all accredited continuing education activities.
+These policies include identifying and mitigating all relevant financial relationships with ineligible companies for those involved in the creation and dissemination of accredited continuing education.

 Key: